FAA Human Factors Laboratory Technical Support

 Air traffic control (ATC) provides a classic example of expert users interacting with technology in a complex, high-stakes environment.
 With thousands of flights every day in the U.S., one controller can be responsible for more than a dozen planes at once.
 To ensure the effectiveness of ATC operations, the FAA Research Development and Human Factors Laboratory (RDHFL) conducts research to develop methods of measuring human performance in the aviation environment, to evaluate longer-term operational concepts, and to develop useful databases and design standards.

-ARA is part of the on-site contractor team supporting the Atlantic City FAA Human Factors team.
-In this role, ARA provides human factors professionals who help conduct research and develop ATC systems from a human-centered perspective.
-We study user communities that include air traffic controllers and technical operations specialists who maintain the intricate radar, navigation, communication, and information technology that make up the ATC system.
+ARA was part of the on-site contractor team supporting the Atlantic City FAA Human Factors team.
+In this role, ARA provided human factors professionals who help conduct research and develop ATC systems from a human-centered perspective.
+We studied user communities that included air traffic controllers and technical operations specialists who maintain the intricate radar, navigation, communication, and information technology that make up the ATC system.

 - Designing, developing, and evaluating support for systems and subsystems.

 - Improving human factors design, development, and evaluation capabilities.

 - Human factors support for workplace and facility design.

 Through ARA’s support, the FAA RDHFL conducted a series of research and development studies to help ensure that systems that include human operators and maintainers perform as effectively and safely as possible.